tehokang/sedec-2.0-java/README.md

 # To Do

 * I'm not sure what encoding of CRC32 is working correctly, the shift model can be wrong.
+* Getter/Setter of tables and descriptors, all of table and descriptor can be decoded BTW interfaces like getter of tables/descriptors are not enough
 * More tables what you could know